Disclaimer: I own nothing

 I am Grayson Raum, the fourth child of the House of Raum, a Pureblood house that can trace its magical lineage back for over three thousand years.
 Admittedly, yes, I will not inherit my family's impressive fortune or titles as most of it will be going to the heir of the family, my older brother Damian, but I will still inherit enough to live comfortably for the rest of my life without working.

 I am in the top ten students in every class at school, and I have never dropped below third place overall.
-Anyone with my grades could hold their heads up high.
-My school is highly prodigious after all, the best in Europe and quite possibly the world.
+Anyone with my grades should be able to hold their heads up high.
+Being top of the class in the most prodigious school on Europe will do that.

 "Second place, again?"
 Mothers voice pulls me out of my musings as I look at her, meeting her violet eyes.
 Her face is utterly blank as she stares at me, and I keep my own face the same.